fernandezguille/fernandezguille/README.md

 Something about me...
 </h2>

-* *Currently studying to become a Data Scientist in a bootcamp*
+* *Data Scientist with logistics background and more than 7 years of experience in supply chain managment*
 * *I consider myself a **critical thinker** and a **problem solver person***
 * *I am open in working with **new tech stack**, always trying to **improve myself***